ActiveState/blog-posts/upgrading-to-5.24.md

 so upgrading your Perl will upgrade your `Storable`.

-One possibility is to upgrade all of your systems to the most recent version *before* you upgrade your Perl.
+One possibility is to upgrade all of your systems to the most recent version of `Storable` *before* you upgrade your Perl.
 Then as you upgrade a given system, you can re-install the latest Storable, ensuring compatibility between systems.

 A better, more permanent fix, is to not use `Storable` this way at all!
 `Storable` is a poor choice for data interchange.
 Instead, consider switching